roadrunner-php/tcp/README.md

 ```

 If you have more than 1 worker in your pool TCP server will send received packets to different workers,
-and if you need collect data you have to use storage, that can be accessed by all workers, for example [RoadRunner Key Value](https://github.com/spiral/roadrunner-kv)
+and if you need to collect data you have to use storage, that can be accessed by all workers, for example [RoadRunner Key Value](https://github.com/spiral/roadrunner-kv)

 Example:
 -------